 When our little ones play on their own, they build up their capacity to concentrate, an important life skill!
 Even babies can develop their capacity to focus — through practice.

 One of the keys to inspiring a child to play without you is inviting them to choose their own materials.
 Watch these two videos to learn more about how to make independent play a reality in your home.

-The first video is from our subscription program.
+The first video is from the Parent Learning Center that our subscribers get.
 Parents who sign up for the Monti Kids program receive a box of authentic Montessori toys along with access to a 3-month online course made up of short videos and readings.

 WATCH: How to Set Up Your Play Space for Toddlers

 - Place a small number of toys or materials for exploration (household objects like strainers or socks are great!) within reach of your child.

 - Put the rest of your toys out of sight, rotating them in and out over time.

 - Model how to take something off the shelf and put it back when you are done playing with it.